 anything that is unholy.

 The fact that Purgatory was not an

 invention of the Middle Ages is demonstrated

 written a few centuries before Christ

 (2 Maccabees 12:39-45) and also a

 Jewish book written in the first

 century (Josephus' discourse on Hades).

-It also appears in early Christian
+(An on-line Extract) It also appears in early Christian

-literature; in the Martyrdom of Ss.
+literature; in the Martyrdom of Sts.